johnsonlien/CSCI-496/README.md

 # Apache Spark Official Website
 Apache Spark's website to learn more is located [here](https://spark.apache.org/docs/3.0.1/) and contains the overview of the API.

 # Quick PySpark Demo for Monte Carlo Simulation of Pi
 Just for a quick demonstration of PySpark, I have included a python file that estimates Pi using Monte Carlo simulation.
 ![mc_pi_time](https://github.com/johnsonlien/CSCI-596/blob/main/PySpark_MC_Pi_Example/pyspark_mc_pi_timing.png?raw=true)
 ![mc_pi_estimate](https://github.com/johnsonlien/CSCI-596/blob/main/PySpark_MC_Pi_Example/pyspark_mc_pi_estimations.png?raw=true)

+# Spark Setup
+In order to run the code, some environment setup is required.
+A few things need to be installed:
+* Spark 3.0.1
+* Java JDK 1.8
+* Python 3
+* Scala 2.12
+In addition to downloading these files, you need to setup your computer's Environment Variables.
+You can ask me for assistance for this if you want.